 How Do I Add an HDMI Port to My PC?

-If your computer does not have enough HDMI ports or has none at all, you can either upgrade your setup or use an HDMI splitter — with the latter being the more cost-effective option.
+If your computer does not have enough HDMI ports or has none at all, you can either upgrade your setup.

 The USB-to-HDMI adapters will also help add HDMI capabilities to laptops devoid of DisplayPort and HDMI ports.